-SECTION 13.
+SECTION 12.
 HOSTAGE, TACTICAL, SWAT TEAM PARTICIPATION

-Effective the pay period including July 1, 2023, all full-time unit employees designated as members of the City Hostage Negotiation, Tactical Response, or SWAT teams will receive an additional five percent (5%) of base pay while acting in this capacity for each hour actually worked, including training.
+All full-time unit employees designated as members of the City Hostage Negotiation, Tactical Response, or SWAT teams will receive an additional five percent (5%) of base pay while acting in this capacity for each hour actually worked, including training.